iAvoe/Mandelbrot-Set-P5JS-Image-Generator/README.md

 # Mandelbrot-Set-P5JS-Image-Generator

-Code and commandlines used to create large mandelbrot set picture and result image.
+Code and commandlines used to create large Mandelbrot set picture and result image.
 Using P5.js and ImgMagick.
 - Original tutorial (starter code): [YouTube/J Alex Carney](https://www.youtube.com/watch?v=ixFCsST2pF4&pp=ygUYaG93IHRvIGNyZWF0ZSBtYW5kZWxicm90)

+## Result image

+A 32K 8bit image has been uploaded to this repository.
+Royalty free.

 ## Generation

 Semi-automatically generate 4x4 separate images in [editor.p5.js](https://editor.p5js.org/).
-- Limitation: 8bit PNG is the bes format it offers, but it is good enough
+- Limitation: 8bit PNG is the best format it offers, but it is good enough
 - Limitation: since the result image is huge, we can only do this by creating smaller tiles of it
 - You can try a different color scheme in the worker's code